 OSA is pleased to announce the new Fellow Members for 2016.
 This distinction was awarded to 77 OSA members for their significant contributions to the advancement of optics and photonics.
 The selection of these candidates was confirmed by the Board of Directors at its meeting in October 2015.

-The society appreciates the efforts of the many nominators and of the members of the Fellow Members Committee who reviewed all of the nominations.
+The society appreciates the efforts of the many nominators and of the members of the Fellow Members Committee who reviewed the 167 nominations.
 Chaired by Timothy J. Carrig, the committee included Mikhail S. Belen'kii, Juan Campos, Katherine Hall, Kafai Lai, Fredrik Laurell, Alan C. Nilsson, Min Qiu, Halina Rubinsztein, Antoinette J. Taylor, Sergei K. Turitsyn, Edward A. Watson and Peter J. Winzer.

 Alejandro B. Aceves